Georgia prosecutor requests special grand jury in Trump election probe | Politics

 "Therefore, I am hereby requesting ... that a special purpose grand jury be impaneled for the purpose of investigating the facts and circumstances relating directly or indirectly to possible attempts to disrupt the lawful administration of the 2020 elections in the State of Georgia," Willis wrote.
 The investigation https://www.reuters.com/article/usa-election-georgia-investigations-idINKBN2AB0BR by Willis, a Democrat, is the most serious probe facing Trump in Georgia after he was recorded in a phone call pressuring Georgia Secretary of State Brad Raffensperger to overturn the state's election results based on unfounded claims of voter fraud.

 Willis specifically mentioned that Raffensperger, whom she described as an "essential witness," had indicated he would only take part in an interview once presented with a subpoena.
-In a statement, Trump defended his phone call, saying he'd done nothing wrong and blasting "political witch hunts."
-He also repeated false allegations of voter fraud in the 2020 election.
+In a statement, Trump defended what he called his "perfect" phone call and repeated false allegations of voter fraud in the 2020 election.

-"What this Civil Special Grand Jury should be looking into is not my perfect phone call, but the large scale voter fraud that took place in Georgia," Trump said.
 In a separate legal woe for the Trump family, the U.S. House of Representatives' panel investigating the deadly Jan.
 6, 2021, attack on the U.S. Capitol on Thursday requested an interview https://www.reuters.com/world/us/jan-6-panel-plans-seek-testimony-ivanka-trump-cnn-2022-01-20 with Trump's daughter and former White House aide Ivanka Trump.
+And earlier this week, New York state's attorney general accused Trump's family business of repeatedly misrepresenting the value of its assets https://www.reuters.com/business/ny-attorney-general-seeks-testimony-trump-his-children-legal-action-over-2022-01-19 to obtain financial benefits, citing what it said was significant new evidence of possible fraud.

 Trump critics hope that his legal problems may ultimately stymie a potential presidential run in 2024.
 "It begins," Democratic Senator Sheldon Whitehouse of Rhode Island tweeted after news of the Georgia request.